List of foreign electoral interventions: 2016 election (by Russia)

 In October 2016, the U.S. government accused Russia of interfering in the 2016 United States elections using a number of strategies including the hacking of the Democratic National Committee (DNC) and leaking its documents to WikiLeaks, which then leaked them to the media.
 Russia has denied any involvement.

 In response, on 29 December 2016, President Barack Obama expelled 35 Russian diplomats and broadened sanctions on Russian entities and individuals.

 In January 2017, following a British intelligence tip-off, the U.S. Intelligence Community expressed "high confidence" that Russian President Vladimir Putin ordered an influence campaign designed to interfere in the 2016 U.S. elections, undermine confidence in the U.S. democratic process, harm Secretary Hillary Clinton's chances, and help Donald Trump win.

 2016 election (by Ukraine)

-In July 2016, candidate Donald Trump was asked about the Russian annexation of Crimea from Ukraine.
-Trump's statement indicating that he would recognize Crimea as Russian caused alarm in Ukraine, with the Ukrainian Ambassador to the USA Valeriy Chaly writing an article critical of Trump for breaking from the Republican party platform.
-Other prominent Ukrainian politicians wrote highly critical social media posts, including former prime minister, Arseny Yatseniuk and interior minister Arsen Avakov.

-In August 2016, the National Anti-Corruption Bureau of Ukraine and Ukrainian legislator Serhiy Leshchenko publicized ledgers alleging that Paul Manafort (Donald Trump's campaign manager) had received $12.7 million in illicit payments from Ukraine's pro-Russia Party of Regions.
-Manafort resigned from the Trump campaign shortly after.
-As part of Manafort's plea deal before his second trial in 2018, Manafort admitted to receiving over $60 million from pro-Russia political groups for his work in Ukraine, laundering more than $30 million of it through foreign companies and bank accounts to hide it from the IRS, thereby avoiding liability for $15 million in taxes.

-While it has been claimed that Ukraine appeared "to strain diplomatic protocol dictating that governments refrain from engaging in one another's elections", there is no evidence of a top-down effort by Ukraine to influence the 2016 US Presidential Election.
+Although the Ukrainian government denied it took sides, officials of that government attempted to undermine Trump and assist Clinton.
+Ukrainian antipathy for Trump, and alignment with Clinton, can be traced back to 2013 when Paul Manafort (who managed Trump’s campaign from June to August 2016) did work for Viktor Yanukovych, then the president of Ukraine allied with Russia.